flatironinstitute/CryoLike/docs/source/usage/usage.rst

 The two data types--known structures and experimental images--give rise to two types of data files:

-- *Templates*, which are sets of 2D projections of 3D pose configurations; and
+- *Templates*, which are sets of 2D projections of a 3D structure or map at known viewing directions (poses) and
-- *Images*, or stacks of experimentally-captured cryo-em radiographs
+- *Images*, or stacks of experimentally-captured cryoEM particle stacks

+The user should begin by setting the imaging and cryoLike parameters [TODO: explain and reference]

-To make comparisons, the user must first *generate the Templates* (by projecting the pose configurations into 2D space in several different configurations), and *convert the radiographs* into the representation that CryoLike can handle.
+Then, the user must *generate the Templates* by projecting the 3D structres into 2D images space, and *convert the particles* into the representation that CryoLike can handle.

-The output of these processes are the Image and Template stacks used in running the likelihood comparison.
+The output of these processes are the parameter files, and the Image and Template stacks used to running the likelihood comparison.
 These are stored as `.pt` (Pytorch Tensor) files.

 In addition to the Images and Templates files, CryoLike also stores *metadata* files that describe